samgoree/samgoree.github.io/_posts/2021-10-02-art-history-visualization.md

 These plots tell almost exactly the same story as my two paragraph summary of Rothko's career.
 We can see the break between his initial impressionist and surrealist pieces, how the complexity plummets and colorfulness rises in 1948 when Rothko embraces color fields, and we can see how the colorfulness declines in the late 1950's and 60's as Rothko switches to a darker palette.

 Still, the visualization captures several nuances which my summary left out.
 His shifts in the 40's were not actually so sudden: the paintings steadily grow more colorful and less complex from 1946-1948.
-Also, the shift towards darker colors is not complete: some of Rothko's most colorful works were painted in 1968.
-Lastly, while the overall complexity drops dramatically, several of these color field paintings are labeled as much more complex than they would seem: a great deal of that complexity is present in the brushstrokes, which are more visible in some works than others.
+The shift towards darker colors is also not total since some of Rothko's most colorful works were painted in 1968.
+Lastly, while the overall complexity drops dramatically, several of these color field paintings are labeled as much more complex than they would seem; a great deal of that complexity is present in the brushstrokes, which are more visible in some works than others.

-In the digital humanities (DH), we are interested in using technology to find new ways of looking at old topics, especially ways of making the subtle parts of humanistic inquiry, which are usually only available to experts, visible to everyone.
+In the digital humanities, we are interested in using technology to find new ways of looking at old topics, especially ways of making the subtle parts of humanistic inquiry, which are usually only available to experts, visible to everyone.
 A major theme in DH work is "distant reading" (or "distant viewing" in the case of art).
 An alternative to close reading, distant reading uses data analysis techniques to look at texts from a birds-eye view and make arguments about broad trends in the arts and literature.
 These plots are a great example of the value of distant viewing.
 They're totally automated: I arrange images, select change points in the horizontal lines and scale everything algorithmically, but there is a surprising amount of analytic depth which is made visible.
 Lev Manovich's recent book on [Cultural Analytics](https://mitpress.mit.edu/books/cultural-analytics) is great if you want to dig deeper into this topic.

 Here are some more.